PNNL-Comp-Mass-Spec/File-Comparison-Sampler/Readme.md

 file portion; The default is 512 KB

 Use `/L` to log messages to a file.
 Optionally specify the log directory using `/LogDirectory`

+Use `/ParamFile` to specify a file containing program parameters.
+Additional arguments on the command line can supplement or override the arguments in the param file.
+Lines starting with '#' or ';' will be treated as comments; blank lines are ignored.
+Lines that start with text that does not match a parameter will also be ignored.

+Use `/CreateParamFile` to create an example parameter file.
+Optionally specify a filename; if not specified, the example parameter file content will output to the console.

 ## Contacts